 What is the difference between speech and language?

-Speech refers to the physical production of sounds and words, including pronunciation and articulation.
-Language involves understanding and using words to communicate ideas, including grammar, vocabulary, and sentence structure.
+Speech involves producing sounds and words, including pronunciation and articulation.
+Language refers to understanding and using words to communicate ideas, including grammar and vocabulary.

 When do most children begin speaking words?

-Many children begin saying simple words between 12 and 18 months of age.
-However, development varies, and some children may begin slightly earlier or later.
+Many children begin speaking simple words between 12 and 18 months.
+However, development varies, and some children may start earlier or later.

-Research indicates that exposure to multiple languages does not negatively affect communication development.
-Children may mix languages temporarily while learning, but they typically develop language skills in both languages over time.
+Bilingual exposure does not negatively impact communication development.
+Children may mix languages initially but typically develop skills in both languages over time.

 Conclusion

 Speech and language development is a fundamental part of early childhood growth.
-From the first sounds infants hear to the complex sentences children form in preschool years, communication skills shape how children learn, interact, and express themselves.
+Communication skills influence how children learn, interact, and express themselves.

-By encouraging regular interaction, reading activities, and engaging conversations, caregivers can help children build strong communication foundations that support lifelong learning and social development.
+By encouraging reading, conversation, and daily interaction, caregivers can help children build strong communication foundations for lifelong success.